Requirements for all programs:

-In addition to the program-specific requirements below, please review our English Proficiency requirements that apply to all graduate programs.
+In addition to the below program-specific requirements, please review our English Proficiency requirements that apply to all graduate programs.

-Even if you are a native English speaker, you must submit a score or seek a waiver.
+Even if you are a native English speaker or have a law degree from a US law school, you must submit a score or seek a waiver.

 The Graduate Programs Admissions Committee can, in some circumstances, admit students to the LLM program that do not already hold a law degree.
 Typically, such students will hold a graduate degree in a related field, will have already embarked on an academic or professional career, and/or are licensed to practice law in their home jurisdiction.
 The applicants must be able to show how legal training is important to the advancement of their career and/or their scholarly work and that they have sufficient legal training to be able to be successful in the program.

 The SJD is the highest law degree offered by the University of Pennsylvania.
-All applicants must have already earned an LLM, JD, or equivalent degree from Penn Law or another, comparable institution.
+All applicants must have already earned an LLM, JD, or equivalent degree from the University of Pennsylvania Carey Law School or another, comparable institution.
 All applicants must have a well-stated scholarly agenda, with an area of research and appropriate research methodology clearly outlined.
-Candidates must also provide copies of their scholarly work published in the English language.
+Candidates must also provide a writing sample in English.
 Learn more about SJD requirements.